 What are “relevant contracts”?

 A future; or

-- A contract for differences.
+A contract for differences.

-Regulation 5(13) prevents an option, future or contract for differences from being a relevant contract where the contract relates to land.
+Para 2 prevents an option, future or contract for differences from being a relevant contract where the contract relates to land.
 But this exclusion does not apply to contracts the underlying subject matter of which is an index, provided that

 In order to meet the “significant number of properties” condition, an index must be sufficiently broadly based to ensure that a contract based upon it is not tailored around specific real estate holdings.
 Publicly accessible indices providing regional and sectoral data based upon valuations of a wide and changing range of institutional investment portfolios will, for example, meet this requirement.

 The Transfer Pricing Team at Business International can advise on the admissibility of property indices in particular cases of doubt or difficulty.